RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 * Step 2: Allele calling
 * Step 3: Schema Validation (Allele call)
 * Step 4: Extracting the Matrix loci
+* Step 5: Minimum Spanning Tree
-* Step 5: Evaluation of the schema cgMLST
+* Step 6: Evaluation of the schema cgMLST
-* Step 6: Analyze the proteins in the genes of the wgMLST
+* Step 7: Analyze the proteins in the genes of the wgMLST

 ## Softwares and Downloads (Main dependencies)